khoiphan-9194/Work-Day-Scheduler/README.md

 WHEN I refresh the page
 THEN the saved events persist
 ```
+* In order to run the application, click on the [Khoi Phan Scheduler](https://khoiphan-9194.github.io/Work-Day-Scheduler/)
 The following animation demonstrates the application functionality:

 ## Pseudo Code for HTML